-2.10.1 This is one form of interactive form of feedback in our school.
-It is used more readily in practical subjects and has a range of purposes, which include, appraising, seeking clarification, redirecting learning and encouraging reflection.
+2.10.1 This is perhaps the most frequently used and interactive form of feedback in our school.
+It is used more readily in practical subjects and has a range of purposes, which include, appraising, seeking clarification, redirecting learning, and encouraging reflection.